When I graduated from high school, I can honestly say that I probably hadn’t completely read more than 30 books in my entire lifetime.

 ” Ron, I have to change something.
 I used to think that decel inefficiencies only contributed to pain on the posterior side.
 While that is normally the case,

-I just read that the long head of the biceps is most active when resisting glenohumeral distraction during deceleration at ball release
+I just read that the long head of the biceps is most active when resisting glenohumeral distraction during deceleration at ball release.

 So a guy who fails to pronate and internally rotate the shoulder as he releases the ball and fails to continue rotating around his front hip can add increased torque to the biceps-labrum complex as it resists linear distraction of the humerus.
 Couple that with even a slight forearm flyout (especially a late forearm flyout) which would cause a massive eccentric force applied to the distal end of the biceps, and the severe pull to both sides can cause the proximal biceps to pull the labrum away from the glenoid.